 However, one big moment which would impact the career of Matelson was his match teaming with fellow Big Brother contestant Jessie Godderz.
 Under the team name Team Big Brother, they made their Bar Wrestling debut where they defeated the team HATE (Peter Avalon and Ray Rosas) who are known now as PPRay.

 This was then followed by another landmark the debut of the wrestler we know as Luchasaurus in a Bar Wrestling and House of Hardcore in 2017.

-A reason why these two moments are so significant is, not only has Luchasaurus become a household name in independent wrestling, but he’s also become a staple of Bar Wrestling.
+A reason why these two moments are so significant is, Luchasaurus has become a household name in independent wrestling.
+He has also become a staple of Bar Wrestling.
 From his return to Bar as Luchasaurus in August for Bar Wrestling 3, it started a dominating and extremely exciting run in the company.
 He has had some amazing matches both as singles competitors and in teams.
 These include matches against Moose, Tyler Bateman and teaming with Super Panda and Taya Valkyrie.

 With such an amazing size to him as well as the agility of someone half his size, Luchasaurus can literally do anything!
 It’s exciting to see what the future holds for him but this is only the start of an amazingly long and successful career.

-To read our on-going series of Indie Spotlight Watches of talent from all over the world click any of the links below to do so.
+To read our on-going series of Indie Spotlight Watches of talent from all over the world click any of the links below.